 When the user lifts their finger, the word “Work” is changed to “Worked” and the insertion point is moved to allow them to type the next word.

-By allowing inflections and contractions to be added after the fact, we decrease the frequency with which inflected variations of the same word are shown as completion targets.
+By allowing inflections and contractions to be added after the fact, we decrease the need to show inflected variations of the same word as potential completions.
 This lets Steady Type offer a greater number of distinct root words as completions, thereby increasing the likelihood that the user will be offered their desired word quickly.
 This feature is optional, but in our experience it is very valuable.

-Note: inflected variations of words can still be included in the list of word completions, but they have a higher frequency threshold for inclusion.
+Note: inflected variations of words are still sometimes included in the list of word completions, but they have a higher frequency threshold for inclusion.

 Touch Smoothing averages the touch point location over a short window of time (between 0.1 and 2.0 seconds, as a user-selectable option).
 The smoothing creates a slight lag in the user interface, but in return the worst effects of tremor can be mitigated.

 With standard touch tracking, the touch point follows every movement of the finger on the screen.
 This creates problems for people with tremors, as the touch point moves erratically from location to location, rapidly switching between touch targets on the screen.
-This makes it hard for the user to effect their intention.
+This makes it hard for the user to do what they want.

 With Touch Smoothing, the touch point is averaged over time.
 While the tremor may take the user’s finger away from the intended location temporarily, the touch point is maintained closer to the user’s intended location.
 In the animation, we see see that movement of the touchpoint is smooth, despite the erratic movement of the finger.